bilalshahzad139/webrtc-multi-conn-app/README.md

 # What does this do?
 It creates a meeting URL for you and allows multiple people to join that meeting.
 It does peer to peer communication for audio/video.
-It uses a SignalR based signaling server for client to server and server to client communication.
+It uses a **NodeJS (socket.io)** based signaling server for client to server and server to client communication.
 SDP & ICE details (between peers) will be shared through this Signaling Server.
 Participants can do Audio/Video/Screen sharing and it is being done using Browser builtin WebRTC APIs.
 **Note:** Peer to Peer approach is good for few users (e.g. up to three) but if more users join the meeting, you will start facing performance degradation as each participant will be communicating with every other participant.
 In those cases, you would like to involve a media relay server which will receives media traffic and relay to other participants.

 [You may see its live demo here](https://webrtcclient.azurewebsites.net/)